Sir-Chi/QuestForEverything/README.md

 If you wish to restart the game at any point run the function - "/function qfe:master/game_end/force_end" and it will reset you and send you back to the lobby to start over.

-## Small Biomes
+## Special Versions

-There are two different base versions of Quest for Everything.
-One is the basic datapack which can be used as normal in any new minecraft world on any minecraft seed.
-The other is a special version which gives a custom world with small biomes.
-This means that you do not need to travel for hours to find a Jungle or a Swamp.
+There are two different special sub versions of Quest for Everything in addition to the original version of the game.
+The original is the basic datapack which can be used as normal in any new minecraft world on any minecraft seed.

+### Small Biomes

+The first special version which gives a custom world with small biomes.
+This means that you do not need to travel for hours to find a Jungle, Swamp, Flower Forest, etc.

-## Stack Edition
+### Stack Edition

-This is an addition version of Quest for Everything where the player will need to gain a full stack (64) of an item or block in order to complete its advancement.
+This second special version of Quest for Everything where the player will need to gain a full stack (64) of an item or block in order to complete its advancement and gain a point.

 The amount you have turned in of each block/item will be displayed on each advancement.